manchalarushika/Research-and-Development-AI-Flam-/README.md

 ##  Problem Understanding
 The dataset contains (x, y) points that lie on the curve for \(6 < t < 60\).
-Here, θ, M, and X are unknown, and even the parameter **t** for each point is not given.
+Here, Theta, M, and X are unknown, and even the parameter **t** for each point is not given.
 This makes it a **non-linear optimization problem** where both the hidden variable \(t\) and the parameters must be estimated to make the curve pass through all data points.

 ---